Marching 100

 The marching band at Florida A&M University is commonly and widely known as the "Marching 100" or simply "The 100."
+The band's high stepping, rapid tempo dancing style redefined marching band from military style to showmanship and entertainment.
 Since its inception, the band has been credited with 30 innovative techniques that have become standard operating procedures for many high school and collegiate marching band programs.